damachine/coolerdash/README.md

 - **RHEL / CentOS**
 - **openSUSE**

-> **Note:** Dependencies are usually installed automatically when using the provided PKGBUILD or package manager scripts.
-> If you install manually, please ensure all required dependencies are present on
+> **Note:** If you install manually, please ensure all required dependencies are present on.

 ## Prerequisites

 1. **Install CoolerControl**: [Installation Guide](https://gitlab.com/coolercontrol/coolercontrol/-/blob/main/README.md)
 2. **Start CoolerControl daemon**: `systemctl start coolercontrold`
+3. **In CoolerControl config - Device and Sensor - select one sensor for CPU and GPU**

 ---